Developer Notes

 So how do you determine whether your endpoints are an API or a BFF?
 There are three main concerns:

 Format.
-An API speaks JSON or XML, always.
+An API speaks machine formats like JSON, XML or gRPC, always.
 A BFF can return whatever the client needs.
 If you're building with HTMX, your BFF might return HTML fragments directly.
 Trying to accommodate both from one service forces compromises that benefit neither.

 Authentication model.
-A BFF authenticates users — it sits at the boundary where a person logs in via OIDC and gets a session.
-An API authenticates machines — services and integrations using client credentials.
+A BFF authenticates users.
+It sits at the boundary where a person logs in and gets a session.
+An API interacts with and authenticates machines or machines delegated by users.
 These are different trust models with different security boundaries.
 When you mix them in one service, you either over-expose functionality to machine consumers or under-restrict what authenticated users can reach.

 The rule of thumb

-If something other than your own frontend is calling it, it's not a BFF — it's an API.
+If something other than your own frontend is calling it, it's not a BFF, it's an API.
 Build it accordingly from the start.
-Do not allow any other client to access a BFF.
+Treat BFFs like product internal endpoints.

 Conversely, do not give in to the temptation to add presentation specific endpoints for a client to an API.
 Create a new service and apply client specific adaptations there.